mgrebenets/shark2-iosx/index.md

 {% endhighlight %}

 ### Patch Source Code
 That's where some fun begins.
 The original source code was developed with gcc 4.2, while we're trying to compile it with clang 5.0.
-There's been years of development since then, both in terms of compilers and c++ standards.
+There's been years of development since then, both in terms of compilers and C++ standards.
 No wonder clang fails with quite a few errors.

 #### Default Constructor
 Let's start with the patch that I believe might have some impact on the way you should use the library.
 In file `ReClam/EarlyStopping.cpp`, line 78.